Modelling in Teaching: How to Show Before You Ask

 Mental modelling in education involves making students' thinking processes visible and explicit so they can understand, examine, and improve how they learn and solve problems.
 This involves children in the model creation of their thought processes.
 By using our block building methodology, a child can get the inside picture of human learning and how it happens.
 The pedagogy is predominantly based on the idea of organising our thoughts.
 This process of modelling allows a child to see their thoughts and at the same time have an opportunity to modify them.
 This experience provides opportunities for the positive reinforcement of key learning behaviours.
 At Structural Learning, we encourage the active learning principles of metacognition.
 This involves children in the model creation of their thought processes.
 By using our block building methodology, a child can get the inside picture of human learning and how it happens.
 The pedagogy is predominantly based on the idea of organising our thoughts.
 This process of modelling allows a child to see their thoughts and at the same time have an opportunity to modify them.
 This experience provides opportunities for the positive reinforcement of key learning behaviours.

 Allowing time for teaching methodologies like this gives children room to play with their new ideas.
 The social behaviours that come through these activities enable children to articulate their thinking to one another.
-This acts as a launchpad for better writing as pupils are given time to rehearse what they are going to write.
+This acts as a launchpad for better writing as learners are given time to rehearse what they are going to write.
 This approach aligns with constructivism, where students actively build their understanding through hands-on experiences.

 According to Albert Bandura's Social Learning Theory, learning efficiency may occur while watching others' social behaviours and then modelling what others say or do.
 These cognitive processes involve not just imitation but also how information is stored in working memory.
 Bandura explained particular steps in the process of modelling that must be followed to make learning successful: